djalbat/reaction/README.md

 ## Roadmap

+- Improve the React DOM traversal when mounting elements,
-- Add an implementation of Redux, possibly,
+- then add an implementation of Redux, possibly,
-- and then look at Falcor.
+- and then look at Falcor?

 ## Contact